unexpectedjs/unexpected-knex/README.md

             migrations: {
                 directory: './migrations'
             },
-            useNullAsDefault: true // recommended setting for sqlite databases });
+            useNullAsDefault: true // recommended setting for sqlite3 });
     }

     var knex = createKnex();
     afterEach(function () {
         // drop the in-memory database and recreate it after each test to keep
-        // your unit tests independent of each other return knex.destroy().then(function () {
+        // the unit tests independent of each other return knex.destroy().then(function () {
             knex = createKnex();
         });